Aesthetics of the Everyday

 - –––, 2019, “Does Valery Gergiev Have An Everyday?”, Paths from the Philosophy of Art to Everyday Aesthetics, , Oiva Kuisma, Sanna Lehtinen and Harri Mäcklin (eds.), Helsinki: The Finnish Society for Aesthetics, pp. 132–147.
 [Puolakka 2019 available online]

-- Quacchia, Russell, 2016, “The Aesthetic Experience of Aura, Awe, and Wonder: Reflections on Thier Nature and Relationships”, Contemporary Aesthetics, 14.
+- Quacchia, Russell, 2016, “The Aesthetic Experience of Aura, Awe, and Wonder: Reflections on Their Nature and Relationships”, Contemporary Aesthetics, 14: article 10.
 [Quacchia 2016 available online]

 - Rader, Melvin and Bertram Jessup, 1976, Art and Human Values, Englewood Cliffs: Prentice-Hall.